PEXANE2/azure-docs.tr-tr/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="issue"></a>Sorun

-Linux karma `sudo` Runbook Worker için komutu çalıştırmak, parola için beklenmeyen bir istem alır.
+`sudo`Linux karma Runbook Worker için komutu çalıştırmak, parola için beklenmeyen bir istem alır.

 #### <a name="cause"></a>Nedeni